ashenBlade/postgres-dev-helper/docs/configuration.md

   - If not specified, it will be searched in `*srcPath*/src/tools` directory.
   - If specified, and failed to run extension will try to build it.

+- `postgresql-hacker-helper.maxContainerLength` - max length of elements shown in container types: `List`, arrays, `Bitmapset`, hash tables, etc...

+  How many elements must be shown in elements of container type.
+  This setting must prevent using garbage stored in fields.

+  Default: `128`

 ## Configuration file